kuroko-lang/kuroko/README.md

 See [klange/kuroko-wasm-repl](https://github.com/klange/kuroko-wasm-repl) for information on building Kuroko with Emscripten for use in a web browser.

+### Building for Windows

+Experimental support is available for building Kuroko to run on Windows using MingW:

+    CC=x86_64-w64-mingw32-gcc make

+A capable terminal, such as Windows Terminal, is required to run the interpreter's REPL correctly.
+The older "Command Prompt" (cmd.exe) is specifically known to _not_ work.

 ## Code Examples

 _**NOTE**: Due to limitations with Github's markdown renderer, these snippets will be highlighted as Python code._